-The Bonds have been assigned a rating of "AA+" by Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies ("S&P") based on documents and other information provided by the County.
-The rating reflects only the view of S&P and neither the County nor the Underwriter makes any representation as to the appropriateness of such rating.
+The Bonds have been assigned a rating of "AA+" by Standard & Poor's Ratings Services ("S&P").
+The rating reflects only the view of S&P and neither the County nor the Financial Advisor makes any representation as to the appropriateness of such rating.